Carousel is closed for the season. Look for operating hours starting in March 2017

 Since its purchase, many dedicated citizens of Brenham and Washington County have been involved in the care, maintenance, and enjoyment of the Carousel.
 The Carousel was cared for and operated by the Brenham Jaycees for many years.
 In 1986 they raised funds for much needed restoration through their "Adopt-a-Horse" campaign.
 Businesses, families and civic groups adopted many of the horses raising the necessary funds for restoration.
 Jack Sommers, and antiques restorer and his daughter Gail Baker disassembled, rebuilt and repainted each horse.
 In 1989 the Brenham Jaycees disbanded and the Brenham Noon Lions Club took over the responsibility of the Carousel.
 The Lions concluded that many of the 100 year-old parts needed to be replaced.
 The original manufacturer of parts, C.W.
 Parker Manufacturing Co., had been purchased by Theel Manufacturing in mid-1940.
 As luck would have it, Theel Manufacturing still had parts for our Carousel in stock.
 We ordered and they delivered as if time stood still.

 In early 1999, the Brenham Noon Lions Club, in conjunction with the City's plans to renovate Fireman's Park, removed much of the dirt under the carousel and installed a brick paved floor which compliments the décor of the park and makes it much easier to maintain the carousel and the building.
 At the same time, the controls which start and stop the carousel were moved outside the perimeter of the carousel to make operation a much easier task.

-Since its purchase in 1932, many dedicated citizens of Brenham and Washington County have been involved in the care, maintenance, and enjoyment of the carousel.
 It is the pride of the community, since it is a unique carousel, and many who rode it as children have returned with their children and grandchildren to enjoy it again and again.